mintlayer/mintlayer-core/api-server/README.md

 - Keepalive comment lines (`: keepalive`) are sent while the stream is idle, every 30 seconds by default, so that proxies and clients can tell the connection is alive.
 - The response carries an `x-accel-buffering: no` header to keep reverse proxies from buffering the stream.
 If you operate a reverse proxy in front of the web server, make sure response buffering stays disabled, or the events will not reach the clients in real time.
 - If a client falls further behind than the server's per-client event buffer (1024 events by default), it receives a `lag` advisory event, `data: {"skipped": N}`, instead of the missed events.
 When this happens, reconcile the current state through the regular REST endpoints.
+- A `lag` advisory with `skipped: 0` is also broadcast when the node's mempool subscription is lost (the `tx_seen` events seen during the outage cannot be replayed), and when a single persisted event cannot be decoded and had to be skipped.

 A minimal browser client: